-Regular full-time and part-time employees who work 600 or more hours in a year are eligible for long term disability insurance following six (6) months of employment.
+Regular full-time and part-time employees who work 600 or more hours in a year (excluding bridgetenders and other seasonal employees) are eligible for long term disability insurance following six months of continuous employment.
 This program is designed to provide employees with 66-2/3% of their gross salary when disabled due to a long-term illness or non-worked related accident.